aws/aws-app-mesh-examples/walkthroughs/howto-tls-file-provided/README.md

 ## Step 7: Add the Green Color Teller

-This first step will first add a new virtual node, the Green Color Teller.
-The TLS configuration looks almost identical to the first, but now we are using the `colorteller_green` related certificates.
+We previously added two color tellers, the White Color Teller and the Green Color Teller.
+The TLS configuration for the Green Color Teller looks almost identical to the White, but now we are using the `colorteller_green` related certificates.

 ```json
 "tls": {